 Photo credit: Paul Hayes, Caledonian-Record

 EPIC Music is a program of Catamount Arts, in partnership with the Northeast Kingdom Community Orchestra, St. Johnsbury School, and Northeast Kingdom Classical Series.
-Lessons will be taught by violinist Ellen Bartlett and guest teaching artists.
-It is inspired by the El Sistema music program.
+Lessons are taught by Music Director Jason Bergman, lead teacher David Fickes, and Dr. Frank Rudolph, along with guest teaching artists.
+It is inspired by the global El Sistema program.

 WHAT IS EL SISTEMA?